civican/legisinfo/44-1/bills/S-17/bill_text.md

   **(2)** Paragraph (c) of the definition **court** in subsection 2(1) of the Act is replaced by the following:

-    for the Provinces of Nova Scotia, British Columbia, Prince Edward Island and **Newfoundland and Labrador**, the Supreme Court of the Province,
+    for the Provinces of Nova Scotia, British Columbia, Prince Edward Island and Newfoundland and Labrador, the Supreme Court of the Province,

 ### Pension Benefits Standards Act, 1985